• ZoieLogic Dance Theatre

 Hometown: Bringing dance to your doorstep

-This article is part of our Annual Report 25, tap below to see the full report
+This article is part of our Annual Report 24-25.
+To see the whole report, hit the link below:

-Driven by people’s stories, we are using dance to animate the places we call home, the places that are familiar to us, and illuminating what is important to each community.
-Our long term vision for HomeTown is to be nationally recognised in empowering communities to become the masters of creative activation.
+Driven by people’s stories, we are using dance to animate the places communities call home, the places that are familiar to us, and illuminating what is important to each community.
+Our long term vision for Hometown is to be nationally recognised in empowering communities to become the masters of creative activation.

 1. Expanding Hyper-local Access to Dance